katolik163/katolik163/README.md

 At the moment I am looking for my vocation in the field of IT

-:books:Currently learning: HTML + CSS and Python
+:books:Currently learning: HTML5/CSS3 & Python